moabu/cluster-mgr/static_build.md

 `# pip install --upgrade --force-reinstall  --no-deps --no-cache-dir https://github.com/GluuFederation/cluster-mgr/archive/4.0.zip --install-option="--install-scripts=/opt/clustermgr/bin" --target=/opt/clustermgr/clustermgr`

+You need to create new `clustermgr4.tgz` and copy to RHEL7 that has no internet access.

 ## On RHEL7 Machine Has no Internet Access

 On this machine you need java-1.8 and redis installed.
 Extract `clustermgr4.tgz` package: